rackerlabs/genestack/docs/infrastructure-gateway-api.md

 Gateway API is L4 and L7 layer routing project in Kubernetes.
 It represents next generation of k8s Ingress, LB and Service Mesh APIs.
 For more information on the project see: [Gateway API SIG.](https://gateway-api.sigs.k8s.io/)

-## Move from Ingress to Gateway APIs
+### Move from Ingress to Gateway APIs

-Since Gateway APIs are successor to Ingress Controllers there needs to be a one time migration from Ingress -> GW API resources.
-To learn more about it refer to: [Ingress Migration](https://gateway-api.sigs.k8s.io/guides/migrating-from-ingress/#migrating-from-ingress)
+Since Gateway APIs are successor to Ingress Controllers there needs to be a one time migration from Ingress to GW API resources.

+!!! tip "Learn more about migrating to the Gateway API: [Ingress Migration](https://gateway-api.sigs.k8s.io/guides/migrating-from-ingress/#migrating-from-ingress)"

-## Resource Models in Gateway API
+### Resource Models in Gateway API

 There are 3 main resource models in gateway apis: